-Supports research that studies the behavior of individuals and groups by leveraging data and network science, and the development of data infrastructure that makes such work possible.
+Supports research that studies the behavior of individuals and groups by leveraging data and network science and the development of data infrastructure that makes such work possible.

 The Human Networks and Data Science program (HNDS) supports research that enhances understanding of human behavior by leveraging data and network science research across a broad range of topics.
-HNDS research will identify ways in which dynamic, distributed, and heterogeneous data can provide novel answers to fundamental questions about individual and group behavior.
+HNDS research will identify ways in which dynamic, distributed, or heterogeneous data can provide novel answers to fundamental questions about individual or group behavior.
 HNDS is especially interested in proposals that provide data-rich insights about human networks to support improved health, prosperity, and security.

 HNDS has two tracks: